blahcat/blahcat.github.io/_posts/2018-03-11-fuzzing-arbitrary-functions-in-elf-binaries.md

   3382: 00000000000cb0bd  2441 FUNC    GLOBAL DEFAULT   14 b64decode
 {% endhighlight %}

-So now we know that we want to export the the function `b64decode` at PIE offset 0xcb0bd.
+So now we know that we want to export the function `b64decode` at PIE offset 0xcb0bd.
 We can use the following simple script to export the functions using LIEF (>=0.9):